nogibjj/Mini_Project3_Ayush/README.md

 6. Summary_statistics.md

 ## Purpose of the Project:
-The aim of the project is to utilize the skeleton repository created in the earlier project to help with analyzing datasets using statistics and libraries like Pandas.
-I used the 'forbes_2022_billionaires.csv' to analyze the average 'FinalWorth' of billionaires in various countries.
+The aim of the project is to utilize Polars in Python for descriptive statistics.
+This library was used to read the dataset in CSV file.
+I used the 'forbes_2022_billionaires.csv' to analyze the average, median 'FinalWorth' of billionaires and its standard deviation in various countries.
 Bar Chart was used from the Plotly library to visualize the output from this analysis.

 ## Code Description:
-1. stats_descriptive.py - A python file that uses 4 functions to calculate mean, median, mode and standard deviation
+1. stats_descriptive.py - A python file that uses 3 functions to calculate mean, median and standard deviation
-2. test_stats.py - A python file that reads the forbes_2022_billionaires.csv file and tests the four functions in stats_descriptive.py.
+2. test_stats.py - A python file that reads the forbes_2022_billionaires.csv file and tests the three functions in stats_descriptive.py.
 3. visualization.py - This contains the code to analyze and visualize the output.
 4. Summary_statistics.md gives a summary of the output obtained after running the code.